jmbarros/blackbox_exporter_kinesis/README.md

 # blackbox exporter to kinesis
-Script to run blackbox exporter and send the output to AWS Kinesis without Prometheus.
+Application to run blackbox exporter and send the output to AWS Kinesis without Prometheus.

 ## How use:
     - configure on blackbox_exporter